lucasmodrich/lucasmodrich.github.io/_posts/2015-08-16-new-york-new-york.md

 Earlier I the week we had booked ourselves tickets to see the Harlem Gospel Choir at BB Kings Blues Bar just off Broadway.
 It was a brunch show starting around 12.

 Before heading out to the gospel show, we wandered down to Times Square to see if we could get Jo some tickets to a show - she was the only one of us yet to get to a Broadway show.
-She managed to get herself some discounted tickets to a mateney show of An American in Paris - which was on her 'too see' list.
+She managed to get herself some discounted tickets to a matinee show of An American in Paris - which was on her 'too see' list.

 We headed down to the BB King Blues Bar for lunch (brunch) and to see the gospel choir.
 We had decent seats in a booth to the left of the stage, and the music was great.
 Archie loved it - up and dancing to the classic gospel songs being belted out (quite well) by the choir.